Moeraki Valley Track

 This route is suitable for well-equipped and experienced backcountry trampers and climbers only.
 The best seasons to go are summer and autumn.

-The track up the Moeraki valley initially follows the Haast-Paringa Cattle Track.
-The initial section of track detours from the original Cattle Track to avoid the lowland swampy landscape around Windbag Creek, but soon picks up the original track line.
-The flat, well benched track then follows the Moeraki (Blue) River to the Moeraki Valley Track junction, just before the swingbridge to Blowfly (Blue River) Hut.
+The track up the Moeraki valley initially follows the Haast – Paringa Cattle Track.
+The first section of track detours from the original Cattle Track to avoid the lowland swampy landscape around Windbag Creek, but soon picks up the original track line.
+The flat, well-benched track then follows the Moeraki (Blue) River to the Moeraki Valley Track junction, just before the swingbridge to Blowfly (Blue River) Hut.
 Turn left at the junction, following the sign for Horseshoe Flat Hut.

 The track meanders through mixed beech and podocarp forest on the true right of the river.
 The track then follows a branch of the Moeraki River before emerging onto the first of a series of swampy clearings with groves of ribbonwood and scrub.
 Be careful to follow the track markers through this area.

 In general the track leads along the base of the hill and doesn’t follow the meandering course of the river.
-However, at one point where the track has been eroded, it is necessary to follow the river bank until markers are found again.
+However, at one point where the track has been eroded, it is necessary to follow the riverbank until markers are found again.
 Shortly before the hut, the track comes out onto the gravel riverbed.
 Horseshoe Flat Hut will soon come into view on a grassy flat.

 Time: 2 hr